MylesBorins/board/by-laws.md

 serving as a Director is suspended pursuant to Section 2.11 above, the attendance and voting rights of such Director representative shall also be suspended until such time, if ever, as the suspension of such Member is lifted.
-- i) Each Platinum, Gold or Silver Director (or the Member that appointed or is the employer of such Director), the TSC, and the Individual Director may designate in writing (which designation may be withdrawn in writing at any time by such Director, Member, the
+- j) Each Platinum, Gold or Silver Director (or the Member that appointed or is the employer of such Director), the TSC, the CommComm and the Individual Director may designate in writing (which designation may be withdrawn in writing at any time by such Director, Member, the
-TSC, or the Individual Director, as the case may be) an individual to act as a Director in his or her stead, whether for a single meeting or as a standing alternate.
-Any such alternate Director shall also be an employee of the Member that appointed or nominated the original Director (except for the alternate of the TSC Director, the alternative for whom shall be another member of the Technical Steering Committee, and for the Individual Member, whose alternate shall be another Individual Member).
+TSC, CommComm, or the Individual Director, as the case may be) an individual to act as a Director in his or her stead, whether for a single meeting or as a standing alternate.
+Any such alternate Director shall also be an employee of the Member that appointed or nominated the original Director (except for the alternate of the TSC Director or the CommComm Director, the alternative for whom shall be another member of the Technical Steering Committee, and for the Individual Member, whose alternate shall be another Individual Member).
 Any such alternate Director shall be entitled to (i) attend and vote at all meetings which the designating Director does not attend, (ii) sign all written consents in